JuliaSmoothOptimizers/BundleAdjustmentModels.jl/README.md

 "C:\\Users\\xxxx\\.julia\\artifacts\\dd2da5f94014b5f9086a2b38a87f8c1bc171b9c2"
 ```

-You can also get an array of the paths of an entire group of problems
+You can also get an array of the paths to an entire group of problems

 ```julia
 julia> path = fetch_bal_group("ladybug")